maximtereshchenko/spring-reactive-grpc-showcase/README.md

 JWT.

-"Orders (write side)" is responsible for creating new items for purchase, activating/deactivating items, adding/removing items to/from user's cart, closing orders.
+"Orders (write side)" is responsible for creating new items for purchase, activating/deactivating items, adding/removing items to/from user's cart, ordering items in cart.

 "Orders (read side)" is responsible for viewing information about user's cart, closed orders, most purchased items.